Chez Machin

-Frog & Snail (formerly Chez Machin) is a French restaurant in Portland, Oregon.
+Chez Machin (later Frog & Snail) was a French restaurant in Portland, Oregon.
+The crêperie operated in southeast Portland's Sunnyside neighborhood.
+Its name was changed to Frog & Snail in 2020, during the COVID-19 pandemic.
+It closed in 2023, following the owner's death.

 Description

-Frog & Snail, established as Chez Machin, is a crêperie in southeast Portland's Sunnyside neighborhood.
+Chez Machin, later known as Frog & Snail, was a crêperie in southeast Portland's Sunnyside neighborhood.
 In 2004, Katie Shimer of the Portland Mercury described Chez Machin as a "small, welcoming restaurant" with a "wide open front door, red and white checked tablecloths, and calming French bistro atmosphere".
 She also said the tables "offer a comfortable distance, so you can feel free to propose marriage or break up with someone, without everyone eavesdropping".

 In 2011, Allison Jones of Portland Monthly wrote, "The space is tiny, cozy, and very French, with a great back patio that is a welcome respite from busy Hawthorne."
-The restaurant's exterior features a small red replica of the Eiffel Tower and the interior has a mural by Gus Van Sant.
+The restaurant's exterior featured a small red replica of the Eiffel Tower and the interior had a mural by Gus Van Sant.